Linuxfabrik/monitoring-plugins/check-plugins/docker-image/README.md

 |----|----|----|
 | images_checked | Number | Number of images that passed the filters and were checked. |
 | images_dangling | Number | Number of checked images that have lost their repository tag. |

+## Troubleshooting

+### Timeout while running a Docker command

+``Timeout after 8s while running `docker images --quiet --no-trunc`.``

+The container engine did not answer within `--timeout`, which covers all Docker commands of a run together.
+A host with many images, or an engine busy with other work, can take longer than usual.
+Run the command from the message by hand to see how long it takes, and raise `--timeout` accordingly.
+Keep it below the timeout of the monitoring system for the check command.

 ## Credits, License